PSchoknecht/PSchoknecht.github.io/README.md

 # Pia Schoknecht

-I'm a PhD student at the University of Salzburg studying the neurobiology of language.
+I'm a PhD student at the University of Salzburg (Austria) studying the neurobiology of language.

 ## CV
 MA Linguistics: Cognition and Communication (University of Marburg, Germany)